CryptorGit/Artificial-Mario-Intelligence/README.md

 The policy network is defined in `server/src/model.py`.
 Frames are processed by a convolutional encoder and passed through a Sin-Gate ``IndRNN`` block that modulates the recurrent weight based on the change in input features.
-The resulting state is fed to a small actor MLP, while a simple decoder reconstructs the observation for a world-model loss.
+The resulting state feeds a small actor MLP.
 Training now relies on a negative Forward-Forward update without any reward signal.
-Metrics such as gate mean and ``k`` are logged to TensorBoard.

 ## Project structure